codecresta/php-rtl/Readme.txt

 This file gives a summary of the main features of RTL.

-PHP RTL (REST and Twig layer) API is an API / layer for interfacing with a REST service and working in conjunction with Twig (Symfony) templates.
+PHP RTL (REST and Twig layer) API is a framework / layer for interfacing with a REST service and working in conjunction with Twig (Symfony) templates.
 It was developed to work with Django REST Framework but could be used to interface with any REST API via CURL.
 The REST service is assumed to have authentication / sessions.

 The following high level functions are available for managing / rendering particular pages or scripts corresponding to the various HTTP methods: